The Longevity Den

 • Crusty bread, to serve

-2. In the same pot, warm 3 tbsp of olive oil over medium heat.
-Add the onion and cook gently for 10 minutes until soft and translucent.
-Do not rush this step — the slow-cooked onion base is the foundation of the soup's flavour.
+2. Warm 3 tbsp olive oil over medium heat.
+Add the onion and cook gently for 10 minutes until soft.
+Do not rush this step.

 3. Add the carrots and celery.
-Cook for a further 5 minutes, stirring occasionally.
+Cook for 5 minutes, stirring occasionally.

-5. Cook for 60–80 minutes, partially covered, until the beans are completely tender and beginning to break down at the edges.
+5. Cook for 60–80 minutes, partially covered, until beans are completely tender.
 Add water if needed — the soup should be thick but not stodgy.

 6. Season generously with salt and pepper.
-Ladle into bowls.
-Finish each bowl with a generous pour of raw extra virgin olive oil and a handful of fresh parsley.
-Serve with good bread.
+Finish each bowl with a generous pour of raw extra virgin olive oil and fresh parsley.

 Why it's good for you